Updated on 3/10/23 to reflect new information

-On December 22nd LastPass notified its customers that late in 2022, a hacker was able to obtain the full, encrypted vaults for many or all of its customers.
-You can read LastPass’ announcement of the breach at https://blog.lastpass.com/2022/12/notice-of-recent-security-incident/
+On December 22nd, LastPass notified its customers that, late in 2022, a hacker was able to obtain the full, encrypted vaults for many or all of its customers.
+On March 1st, LastPass released an update on the details of the security breach.
+You can read all the details here https://blog.lastpass.com/2023/03/security-incident-update-recommended-actions/.

-At this time there is no evidence that passwords or other data stored in LastPass have been compromised.
-However, the security of the data you have stored in LastPass is entirely dependent on the strength of your master password.
-The weaker your master password is the easier it will be to break and allow someone to gain access to your vault.
+Please note that the security of the data you store in any password management tool is entirely dependent on the strength of your master password.
+The weaker your master password is, the easier it will be to break it and allow someone to gain access to your vault.
 While weaker passwords will be cracked sooner, even stronger passwords will very likely be cracked over time.
-Because of this we strongly recommend that you change all passwords stored in your LastPass vault, particularly any involved with high value accounts such as banking accounts.
+Because of this, we strongly recommend that you change all passwords, particularly any involved with high-value accounts such as banking accounts.